Hyundai Motor joins European electric car charging venture Ionity

-FRANKFURT, Sept 9 (Reuters) - Ionity, the European electric vehicle charging joint venture of Volkswagen, BMW , Daimler and Ford, said on Monday that South Korea’s Hyundai Motor had joined as a shareholder.
+FRANKFURT (Reuters) - Ionity, the European electric vehicle charging joint venture of Volkswagen (VOWG_p.DE), BMW (BMWG.DE), Daimler (DAIGn.DE) and Ford (F.N), said on Monday that South Korea’s Hyundai Motor (005380.KS) had joined as a shareholder.

 Ionity aims to install 400 high-speed charging stations across Europe by the end of next year in a bid to combat concerns about the range of electric vehicles, which is still considered a key factor limiting demand.